[BRINDLEKIN TALES – Book 3: Chapter 19r]

 I had no idea what he meant, but Deek did, who addressed him: “Yeah, I figured it’s not what you want.”

 I will make a point of asking Deek next time I see him, what all this “cardboard type” is about.
-I’m guessing it has to do with its different uses by the street people, though right now I can’t imagine what.
-Maybe they use glossy coated cardboard to snort powder?
+I’m guessing it has to do with different uses by street people, though right now I can’t imagine what.
+Let’s see: there’s glossy coated cardboard, but why would THAT make a difference?